goterpsgo/widget_challenge/README.md

  - The API is currently not able to return children of parent endpoints (e.g. `/finishes/1/widgets`).
 For this iteration, the visualization of these item collections will be handled by the front end.
  - Queryset implementation in the views could be refactored to be made more concise.
  - The REST API and SPA codebases can be deployed separately, but they were both included in the same project for simplicity of deployment.
  - The hostname/IP address and port for the REST endpoints used by the SPA is currently set to `localhost:8000` and is stored in `widget_challenge/static/js/env.js`.
 This application, as currently configured, will function properly when installed and used from the same computer.
+ - A flash message needs to be added to let users know an action has taken place/error has been triggered.
+ - A confirmation message is needed when an item is about to be deleted.